kubeflow/website/content/en/docs/started/workstation/getting-started-multipass.md

 ssh -D9999 multipass@<machine_public_ip>
 ```

-On your computer, go to `Settings > Network > Network Proxy`, and enable SOCKS proxy pointing to: `127.0.0.1:9999`.
+* On your computer, go to `Settings > Network > Network Proxy`, and enable SOCKS proxy pointing to: `127.0.0.1:9999`.

-On a new browser window, access the link given in the previous step (e.g. http://10.64.140.43.xip.io )
+* In a new browser window, access the link given in the previous step (e.g. `http://10.64.140.43.xip.io`).

 ## Next steps